Electron100/butane/docs/getting-started.md

 your errors.

 ## Initialization

 Butane provides a CLI to help with database connection and migration.
 It's optional -- it uses only public Butane APIs -- but it helps with common tasks.
-Let's install it and initialze our database.
+Let's install it and initialize our database.
 It's intended to be run from the same directory as the Cargo package (i.e. the one containing Cargo.toml).